roscopecoltran/utymap/README.md

 Visual Studio 2013 is proven for usage on development environment.
 <h5>1.
 Download and build/install dependencies. </h5>
 See dependencies list above.
 <h5>2.
-Make sure that Cmake can find them. </h5>
+Make sure that Cmake can find dependencies. </h5>
-You can register them in your PATH variable or update CMakeTests.txt, e.g.:
+You can register dependencies in your PATH variable or update main CMakeLists.txt, e.g.:

 ```
 set(BOOST_ROOT c:/_libs/boost_1_55_0)